Highlights

 (please note that this schedule may be subject to change depending on weather conditions during the trip).

-Included meals are shown as follows: B - breakfast; L - lunch; D - dinner
+Included meals are shown as follows: B - breakfast; D - dinner

 DAY 1 - TRAVEL TO ISLAY (D)

-We will meet in Glasgow at 1pm then drive to the Kintyre peninsula before catching the ferry to Islay.
+We will meet at the taxi rank / pick up & drop off area outside Buchanan Street bus station in Glasgow at 1pm then drive to the Kintyre peninsula before catching the evening ferry to Islay.

-We will start off in style with a trip to the beautiful and windswept west coast of Islay.
+Time for a trip to the beautiful and windswept west coast of Islay.
 The Rhinns of Islay are exposed to the full force of the Atlantic gales in winter and the constant pounding of the waves has produced some spectacular cliffs and coastline.
-In amongst the cliffs are long sandy beaches backed by extensive dune systems.
+In amongst the cliffs are long sandy beaches backed by extensive dune systems and fertile machair meadows.

 6 miles/10 km and 650ft/200m of ascent